 The no-operand version of the instruction subtracts the contents of the ST(0) register from the ST(1) register and stores the result in ST(1).
 The one-operand version subtracts the contents of a memory location (either a floating-point or an integer value) from the contents of the ST(0) register and stores the result in ST(0).
-The two-operand version, subtracts the contents of the ST(0) register from the ST(0) register from the ST(0) register or vice versa.
+The two-operand version, subtracts the contents of the ST(0) register from the ST(i) register or vice versa.